maheshbelnekar/customNQueenProblem/README.md

-# customNQueenProblem
+# customNQueensProblem
-The regular Queen problem but with the option to define some unusable spaces.
+The regular [8 - Queen problem](https://en.wikipedia.org/wiki/Eight_queens_puzzle) but with the option to define the grid size and also mark some unusable spaces.

 This programs takes commandline arguments:
 1. nqueen or nrook
   Program support working of both these types, so mention which version do you want to run.
+N-Rooks problem is bit more       relaxed than N-Queen.
+There's only restriction on placing maximum one rook in the same row or column.

 2. Size of the board
   Designed for variable board size.
 8 will create an 8x8 board.